davidmrau/machine/progress_report.md

-- **decoder.attention.method.mlp.weight** for some tows the guided model shows distinct lines which can't be found in any baseline heatmap
+- **decoder.attention.method.mlp.weight** for some rows the guided model shows distinct lines which can't be found in any baseline heatmap

 ![GRU embedding heat](images/heatmap/Guided\_LSTM\_4\_decoder.attention.method.mlp.weight.png)